 Personalized marketing is a marketing strategy where businesses use audience analysis and data to deliver more relevant messages to their target audience.

 Put into simple terms, this means that businesses collect and process information on their audiences' interests, demographics, and behaviors to create more relevant content that provides more value.

-As an Internet user, you have been served with personalized content multiple times.
+As an Internet user, you’ve been served with personalized content multiple times.
 Think Netflix and their "Recommendations for you" section.
 The recommended shows are curated based on the previous content you watched, which enables Netflix to display other shows you're most likely to enjoy.

 Your customers want more personalized content

 Personalized content and tailored recommendations are no longer "nice-to-have," but an absolute "must-have" for a large number of consumers.
 Today's customers want brands to view them as distinct individuals with unique characteristics and preferences, as opposed to a faceless consumer.
-Customers' desires to be recognized by brands on an individual level largely impact their purchase decisions:
+In fact, 39% of Gen X and Millennial consumers say ads that are specific to consumer behavior are the most effective.
+Customers' desire to be recognized by brands on an individual level largely impact their purchase decisions.

 The numbers speak for themselves — customers demand individualized experiences, and brands that fail to provide these might lose a big share of their clientele.

 Customers' expectations are just one reason you should embrace personalization in your social media marketing activities.
 Here are five more arguments in favor of crafting individualized messages that can benefit your business:

 Personalized content is more meaningful, which is why more users interact with it.
 One example of this sort of content is quizzes, with the average one getting shared 107 times.
 That’s some significant engagement, and it’s driven by the fact that it’s content that speaks directly to each individual person.